m3g/PDBTools.jl/docs/src/selections.md

 - Support for multiple keys as a shorcut for multiple `or` (i. e. `residue 1 3 5`)

 !!! compat
-    Support for selection strings supporting parenthesis and multiple keys was introduced in v3.1.0
+    - Support for selection strings supporting parenthesis and multiple keys was introduced in v3.1.0
+    - Support for selection by coordinates, `x`, `y`, and `z` was introduced in v3.2.0

 The accepted keywords for the selection are: